DUI Blood Test

 - Whether the officer erred by following “standard operating procedures” instead of his own determination based on facts gathered during the investigation.

-These forced withdraw of blood cases are the most scrutinized under Florida law.
+These forced withdrawal of blood cases are the most scrutinized under Florida law.

 - Blood Withdrawn by Force: After an arrest for DUI involving serious bodily injury or death, Florida law allows the “authorized medical personnel” to take blood by using reasonable force if necessary when the driver refuses to consent.
 Find out more about blood taken by force in Florida DUI cases.
 After the recent decision in Missouri v.
 McNeely, 569 U.S. ___ (2013), forced warrantless blood draws are not allowed absent exigent circumstances.

-- Blood Draw from an Unconscious Driver: If the driver is unable to give consent because he is physically or mentally disabled at the time of the request or because he is unconscious, then Florida law may allow a blood withdraw even if the person is not advised of Florida’s implied consent laws regarding a suspension of his driving privilege for a refusal to submit to the blood test.
+- Blood Draw from an Unconscious Driver: If the driver is unable to give consent because he is physically or mentally disabled at the time of the request or because he is unconscious, then Florida law may allow blood withdrawal even if the person is not advised of Florida’s implied consent laws regarding a suspension of his driving privilege for a refusal to submit to the blood test.
 However, these decisions allowing a blood test under the circumstances are being reevaluated in light of a recent U.S. Supreme Court decision in Missouri v.
 McNeely, 569 U.S. ___ (2013).

 If you have been charged with DUI involving a blood test, contact an experienced DUI lawyer as early in your case as possible to discuss ways to fight the charge.
 Call 813-250-0500 to speak with one of the